squito/squito.github.com/_posts/2015-08-25-Spark-Accumulators.md

 back to the stage that *generated* the shuffle output, looks at which tasks need to be rerun, and executes them on one of the nodes that is still alive.

 Here is where things start (ha!) to get tricky.
-The stage which generated the map output has executed some of its tasks multiple times, even if the individual tasks were always successful.
+After we regenerate the missing shuffle output, the stage which generated the map output has executed some of its tasks multiple times, even if the individual tasks were always successful.
 Spark counts accumulator updates from all of them.
 If multiple nodes go down, Spark may realize this immediately, or it may take multiple rounds of stage retries to detect it.
 In addition, if there is a long lineage of stages, from one shuffle stage to another shuffle stage, Spark may need to recompute some tasks from all of those stages.
 Furthermore, when Spark retries the stage,